AREKAI

 Every Arekai raises a koi.

-Some cage their koi in tanks.
+Some raise their koi in glass tanks.
 Others build ponds.

 The koi in the pond swims wide.